onera/Maia/doc/developer_manual/tools/vstride.rst

 A typical usage of *VS array* is the representation of mesh connectivities, since the number of neighbor is not the same for each entity of the mesh.
-For exemple, if we want to exprime the vertex-to-cell connectivity of the following mesh,
+For exemple, if we want to describe the vertex-to-cell connectivity of the following mesh,

 .. image:: ./mesh_vstride.svg
   :width: 25%